 We are currently developing a training course that is designed specifically for Supervised Visitation employees.
 This course will have all of the Supervised Visitation Provider training without the Business Owner details.
 Course release date is June 1, 2019, Check the school's main page for updates!

 Melinda Haynes, MA, LMFT is a licensed marriage and family therapist, Director and Clinical Supervisor for Family & Children's Counseling Services, Inc. in Northern California.
-She began her career in the helping professions as an entry-level support counselor and visit monitor, and has been working with families in transition for the majority of the past 19 years.
+She began her career in the helping profession as an entry-level support counselor and has been working with families in transition since the 1990s.

 During her career, Melinda continued her education and eventually obtained a bachelor's degree in Sociology and a master's degree in Psychology.
-Melinda has been licensed as a family therapist and owned private practices in Oklahoma and California.
+Melinda has been licensed and owned private practices in Oklahoma and California.

-Melinda has been called as an Expert Witness in a custody trial involving supervised visitation services and is the author and instructor of the first California Standard 5.20 online Supervised Visitation Provider training course.
+Melinda has been called as an Expert Witness in a custody trial involving supervised visitation services, and is the author of the Supervised Visitation Provider training course.
 She is looking forward to assisting you in your new career as a Provider of Supervised Visitation Services.

 PreviewSVM 7- Conflicts of Interest (2:28)